Topic: Penny Stocks

 Be aware that the markets for fungible goods like oil, interest rates and gold are inherently unpredictable, and make a volatile addition to your investor portfolio

 Markets like these are so enormous that there is no practical limit to how much you can trade in them.
 It follows that if you could predict their prices movements, you could wind up acquiring a measurable proportion of all the money in the world, and nobody ever does that.
 That’s why it’s a mistake to build your portfolio in such a way that you have to accurately predict the future direction of fungible goods like oil, interest rates or gold.
 The key to being a Successful Investor is to invest in well-managed companies.
 The unpredictability of the market facilitates the need for this rule.
-Well-managed companies can weather financial downturns and market downturns better than other companies.
+While old Canadian stock certificates may tell a story of our financial history, well-managed companies can weather financial downturns and market downturns better than other companies.

 You can follow our safety-conscious advice in the Canadian Wealth Advisor.
 That’s where we recommend stocks with built-in value that limits losses during downturns—and produces superior gains over time as markets rebound.